-On 27 July, 2017, the shareholders renewed BGHL's authority to make market purchases of its shares.
-Under such authority BGHL is allowed to purchase up to 8% of the shares of each class in issue (excluding treasury shares) at the time authority was granted, such shares in issue (excluding treasury shares) being 2,308,972 Euro shares and 42,313 Sterling shares.
+On 29 June 2018, the shareholders renewed BGHL's authority to make market purchases of its shares.
+Under such authority BGHL is allowed to purchase up to 8% of the shares of each class in issue (excluding treasury shares).
+At the time authority was granted, the limit of 8% shares in issue (excluding treasury shares) were 2,300,658 Euro shares and 50,607 Sterling shares.
 Previously, BGHL was granted an exemption by The Panel on Takeovers and Mergers in the UK from making a mandatory offer for the whole of the issued and to be issued share capital of the Company in accordance with Rule 9 of The Takeover Code if such obligation arose purely as a result of such market purchases.
-However, because the percentage of the Company's issued share capital which the Company was authorized to repurchase was reduced to 8% at the recent annual general meeting, there is no reasonable expectation that an obligation to make an offer will be triggered by such market repurchases, so renewal of the exemption was not sought this year.
+However, because the percentage of the Company's issued share capital which the Company was authorised to repurchase was reduced to 8% at the recent annual general meeting, there is no reasonable expectation that an obligation to make an offer will be triggered by such market repurchases, so renewal of the exemption was not sought during the Period.